fetchai/docs/pages/framework/uagents/almanac-contract/register-in-the-agentverse-mailbox.md

-# Register in the Agentverse Mailbox
+# The Agentverse Mailbox Service

 Local μAgents can also interact remotely using a mailbox server.
 You can use [The Agentverse Explorer](https://agentverse.ai/) to find other agents and register your own.